rmbolger/Posh-ACME/docs/Plugins/Route53.md

 If you are using explicit credentials, you may send them directly to the plugin via `R53AccessKey` and `R53SecretKey` parameters.
 A SecureString value is required for `R53SecretKey`.
 If you lost the keys, you can re-generate them from the AWS IAM console.
 But there's no way to retrieve an existing secret key value.

+!!! warning
-*NOTE: The `R53SecretKeyInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `R53SecretKeyInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ### Explicit Credentials